Program launch list

 Every time we launch a new program, we’re making a TON of assumptions.
 For example, we assume that entrepreneurs want loans.
 We assume that our borrowers will modify their behavior to receive loan forgiveness.
 It’s likely that most of our assumptions are incorrect — and more often than not, we don’t even recognize that we’re making assumptions.
 Before launching your program, document the assumptions you’re making.

-All programs are evaluated on a quarterly basis.
-Program indicators are established annually and you must demonstrate to the team that your program addresses the outcomes (goals) and outputs (deliverables) that we’ve defined for your program.
-If there’s a disconnect, the evaluation plan must be addressed with Causal Design before a program can launch.
+All programs are evaluated on a regular basis.
+The program leads must coordinate with Ananda one month before the launch to ensure your program addresses the outcomes (goals) and outputs (deliverables) that we’ve defined for your program.
+If there’s a disconnect, the evaluation plan must be revisited with Causal Design before a program can launch.

 7) Marketing Campaign